tbrowder/PDF-GraphPaper/README.md

 The scales can be added without also creating the grid.
 In that case, they will be placed but using the default grid corners

-The other way is to specify one or more scales using the `sparam` option for each desired scale.
-For example:
+The other way is to specify one or more scales using `SPEC=X` option where X is the name of a specification file with the desired parameters using the same `key value` format as the default specification file.
+For example, the contents of `SPEC=/path/t.spec` might look like:

-    sparam=L,36,36,500
+    paper A4 # use glossy finish
+    orientation landscape
+    units cm
+    llx 36    # always PS points (72 per inch)
+    lly 36
+    scale

+That input will place a vertical scale with its lower-left cor

 Overlay
 -------